-- Search queries: The search query report shows you the search terms people used to find your business listing, both on local search and Google Maps.
+- Search queries: The search query report shows you the search terms people used to find your business listing.
 You can see search terms used in the last week, month, or quarter.

-- Where customers find you on Google: This report tells you how many customers found your business via Google Search and Google Maps, respectively.
+- Users who viewed your listing: This report tells you how many unique visitors viewed your listing.
 It includes your listing’s views on Search and Maps, as well as the total views for Search and Maps combined.

-- Direct requests: Here you can see where customers were when they asked for directions to your business.
-The map displayed shows your location and the popular places people are when they ask for directions to your location represented by location pins.
+- Direction requests: Here you can see how many customers requested directions to your store, and where they were when they requested it.
+The map displayed shows your location and the popular places people are when they ask for directions to your business.

-- Photos: The photos report allows you to see what listing photos people viewed and the total number of photos they viewed.
-In all, graphs show the total number of owner-posted photos and their views, and the total number of customer-posted photos and their views.
+- Photos: The photos report allows you to see the photos people viewed and the total number of photos they viewed.
+The graphs show photos posted by the owner, those posted by customers, and their respective view counts.

 - What your business is known for: This report displays what your business is known for, including commonly used descriptive words of its atmosphere, products, and services based on customer reviews.

-Here are the types of businesses that benefit from setting up a Google Business Profile page:
+Here are some of the other types of businesses that benefit most from setting up Google Business Profiles:

-- Local brick-and-mortar stores: Google Business Profile offers features for showcasing a brick-and-mortar business (including location photos, videos, and customer reviews) and showing local customers how they can contact and visit the business (via directions to the business, phone and address information, and hours of operation).
+- Local brick-and-mortar stores: Google Business pages can help promote brick-and-mortar businesses on Google by featuring location photos, videos, and customer reviews to local visitors and showing them how they can contact and visit the business (via directions to the business, contact information, and hours of operation).

-- Franchises: Franchise owners can set up multiple locations for stores so that when people within the vicinity of one of their stores search for their products, brands, names, or services, the closest business location is listed.
+- Franchises: Franchise owners can set up multiple locations for stores so that when people within the vicinity of one of their stores search for their products, brands, names, or services, the closest business location shows up.

 - Service businesses: Business owners can specify the areas they service by inputting states, cities, and ZIP codes.
 This allows them to accurately target all the potential customers who could benefit from what they offer.

-- Media-forward businesses: The images and videos you add to your Google Business Profile enrich your listing (which Google loves) and are more compelling than text alone when people discover your Profile in online searches.
+- Media-centric businesses: The images and videos you add to your Google My Business profile enrich your listing (which Google loves) and are more compelling than text alone.
 This makes it a must for local photographers and videographers.